Menu Toggle Software

 Justification for Proposed Change

-CEH is one of the fastest-growing energy end-uses in California.
-Greenhouse facilities with supplemental lighting are expanding rapidly to support cannabis, leafy greens, and vine crops, and these systems are highly energy intensive.
-Without stronger controls, this sector risks locking in years of unnecessary energy use, higher operating costs for growers, and additional strain on California’s electrical grid.
+CEH is one of California’s fastest-growing and most energy-intensive energy end-uses, driven by the rapid expansion of greenhouses that use supplemental light for crops like cannabis, leafy greens, and vine vegetables.
+Without stronger controls, this sector risks locking in years of unnecessary energy use and higher operating costs for growers.

-The proposed daylight responsive controls would deliver measurable and persistent energy savings ranging from an estimated 9%1 to 26%2 while improving crop consistency and grower control.
-By automatically adjusting lighting in response to daylight availability, the measure ensures that plants receive the optimal amount of light each day, avoiding the waste and inefficiency of over-lighting.
-This reduces electricity use and lowers cooling loads, reducing grid demand during critical hours.
+Based on published field studies, the proposed daylight responsive controls requirement would deliver measurable and persistent energy savings ranging from an estimated 9 percent1 to 26 percent2 while improving crop consistency and grower control.
+Additionally, a recent model-based study shows that some specific pairings of greenhouse locations and crops in California can save up to 81 percent of lighting energy use by deploying DLI controls as compared to basic scheduling or photoperiod timers where the lights turn on at full power for 12 hours3.
+By automatically adjusting lighting in response to daylight availability, the measure ensures that plants receive the optimal amount of light each day to grow effectively while avoiding the waste of over-lighting.
+This practice reduces electricity use and lowers cooling loads.
+This reduction is particularly impactful during the grid’s critical peak hours—typically mid-to-late afternoons—when widespread energy use, primarily from air conditioning, puts the entire electrical grid under its greatest stress.

 The proposal provides growers with flexibility and choice.
-They may select between a timeclock + PAR sensor pathway or a more advanced Daily Light Integral (DLI) pathway.
-Both reduce wasted energy, and the DLI option enables even greater savings and performance improvements.
-Importantly, the measure is designed to be practical: it does not impose additional software burdens, and compliance verification would remain straightforward, with possible enhancements through an acceptance test protocol.
+They may select between a timeclock + PAR sensor pathway or a more advanced DLI pathway.
+Both options reduce wasted energy, though the DLI option enables even greater savings and performance improvements.
+Importantly, the measure is designed to be practical by not imposing additional software burdens and ensuring compliance verification would remain straightforward with possible enhancements through an acceptance test protocol.

-From a policy perspective, this proposal builds directly upon the 2022 and 2025 Title 24 CEH measures, which first set minimum PPE requirements for horticultural lighting.
-By layering in controls, Title 24 can create a natural next step in California’s multi-cycle strategy for CEH efficiency and decarbonization.
+From a policy perspective, this proposal builds directly upon the 2022 and 2025 Title 24, Part 6 CEH measures, which first set minimum PPE requirements for horticultural lighting along with time-clock controls and dimming requirements.
+By layering in daylight responsive controls, Title 24 can take the next step in California’s multi-cycle strategy for CEH efficiency and decarbonization.

 Under the current language, some stakeholders may interpret a simple time-switch—or even astronomical time-switch controls—as sufficient for indoor growing facilities.
 However, these approaches do not always adequately address the dimming requirements in the current code language, which ensures the controls can respond to the lighting needs of crops in indoor grow environments.
 The proposal would close an existing compliance gap by explicitly stating that automatic scheduling devices capable of dimming the horticulture lighting and turning it off are required, preventing misapplication of lower-performing strategies in energy-intensive facilities.